Net Worth

 In 1999, upon joining the Williams racing team, Schumacher signed a three-year, $31 million contract, paying him roughly $10.3 million per year.
 Before signing the deal, Schumacher had already, according to reports, received a $26.8 million offer from Ford-Jaguar.
 Ralf’s manager used this offer as leverage in the negotiations to secure a higher figure from Williams.

-In the early 2000s, as Schumacher’s contract was coming up for renegotiation, Williams was under financial strain and pressure to reduce fixed costs.
+In the early 2000s, as Schumacher’s contract was set to be renegotiated, Williams was under financial strain and pressure to reduce fixed costs.
 Driver salaries were at the top of the list for cuts, and as a result, they could no longer justify Ralf’s $10.3 million salary.
 It was reported that in 2003, he was willing to accept a pay cut to remain with the team, with suggestions that his annual salary would be reduced from $15 million to $9 million.
 The $15 million figure was presumably his salary in the final year of his initial contract, suggesting he earned less than $10 million per year in his first two years with Williams.

 All things considered, the information above, if accurate, would place Ralf Schumacher’s lifetime earnings with the Williams racing team in the ballpark of $50 million.